 Required Core Curriculum Descriptions

-A three year small group-based sequence that teaches students interviewing, physical diagnosis, and differential diagnostic skills; bioethics, medical humanities, health systems and economics; community, preventive, and public health.
+The first three years are delivered in a small group-based sequence that teaches students interviewing, physical diagnosis, and differential diagnostic skills; bioethics, medical humanities, health systems and economics; community, preventive, and public health.
 Introduces care of special populations including the disabled.
+Year 4 is a combination of in-person conference style events with longitudinal online learning.

 Evidence-based Clinical Reasoning 1-2